-Family Relationships are supported by scientific investigations.
+Scientific investigations support Family Relationships.
 Studies have shown that parents and children are much happier than their non-parent counterparts.
 [Nicoletta Balbo; Francesco C. Billari; Melinda Mills (2013).
-“Fertility in Advanced Societies: A Review of Research”.
+“Fertility in Advanced Societies: A Review of Research.”.
 European Journal of Population.
 29 (1): 1–38.]
 Other studies question those conclusions.

 a.
 Parents in Family Relationships.

 Contributions from a man and a woman are required to produce a child.
-However, the definition of parents used in this website is broader.
-It includes both biological and non-biological parents that raise one or more children with the proviso that each member considers the others as part of a family.
-A foster-care parent or guardian may be considered family if the members believe it to be so.
+However, the definition of parents used on this website is broader.
+It includes biological and non-biological parents that raise one or more children with the proviso that each member considers the others part of a family.
+A foster-care parent or guardian may be regarded as a family if the members believe so.

-One of the major strains on a family relationship is that most worry whether they would make good parents.
+One of the major strains on a family relationship is that most worry about whether they would make good parents.
 Nature provides the answer.
 Animals have been parenting for millions of years and doing a pretty good job.
-The fact that you worry about a future the baby indicates you’ll be particularly great.
+The fact that you worry about the baby’s future indicates you’ll be particularly significant.

-There are websites, videos, and books that attempts to give advice about whether someone should start a family, i.e. get married and have children.
+Websites, videos, and books attempt to advise whether someone should start a family, i.e., get married and have children.
 These studies are only opinions and are subject to the biases and beliefs of the authors.

 The definition of children is the son or daughter of a human parent.
 It includes children who are adopted.
-An interesting study reported that 68% of parents read to their adopted children whereas only 48% of the parents read to their natural children.
-The same study showed that 97% of adopted children above 5 years old, knew they were adopted.
+An interesting study reported that 68% of parents read to their adopted children, whereas only 48% of the parents read to their natural children.
+The same survey showed that 97% of adopted children above five knew they were adopted.
 Adopted children often feel they have the advantage of having two sets of parents.

-In this website, children who have conflicting thoughts regarding their sexuality are definitely included.
-Children are children and they need and give unconditional love.
-And they will do just fine in the real world out there so quit worrying.
+On this website, children who have conflicting thoughts regarding their sexuality are included.
+Children are children, and they need and give unconditional love.
+And they will do just fine in the real world, so quit worrying.
 History is replete with ancient conquers, scientists, and philosophers who fall into this group.

 Some people feel that they should wait until they can afford children.
 This is a personal decision that has no wrong answer.
-On the other hand, if you follow this idea it is a possibility that you will never have children.
+On the other hand, if you follow this idea, it is a possibility that you will never have children.
 It’s like waiting to fall in love until you can afford it.
-Carving out segments of one’s life without love or without children suggest a negative approach to life.
+Carving out segments of one’s life without love or children suggests a negative life approach.
 We are on this earth for such a short time.

 How many children should you have?
-That’s like asking whether someone can have too much love and happiness?
+That’s like asking whether someone can have too much love and happiness.
 Here is a quiz that might help you decide.
-You’ll need a piece of paper and pencil.
+You’ll need a piece of paper and a pencil.

 - How many High School classes did you enjoy? ___